 Jill Krasny is a former editor for Credit.com.
 Her work has appeared in The New York Times, Esquire, The Financial Times and Travel + Leisure.

 It’s no surprise people waste a lot of their money.
 But there are plenty of ways to save on everyday costs, from bank fees to your favorite morning beverages.
 If you’re looking for ways to trim your expenses, here’s a list of 50 common money-wasters you may want to ditch.
 1. ATM Fees Paying for ATM fees is...
 Read More

-[Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — Starwood Preferred Guest credit card from American Express.
-Disclosure: Cards from our partners are mentioned below.]
+[UPDATE: Some offers mentioned below have expired and/or are no longer available on our site.
+You can view the current offers from our partners in our credit card marketplace.
+DISCLOSURE: Cards from our partners are mentioned below.]
 For most of us, the thought of shelling out thousands of dollars for a one-night stay at a hotel is, well, ridiculous.
 Then...
 Read More

 Summer is nearly upon us, and if you have kids, you know that means coming up with activities to keep them from getting bored.
 Cool tech toys that keep their brains and bodies active can help keep them occupied between the swim lessons, away camp and other activities.
 We tapped retail expert Rebecca Lehmann of Brad’s...
 Read More

 Today’s gift shop hawks more than cheap toothpaste and forgettable postcards.
 Thanks to boutique hotels and upscale chains, everything from kimono robes to portable speakers are now up for grabs.
 We’ve rounded up six gift shops worth a stop on your travels, based on research and recommendations.
 Hotel San José Store at Hotel San José, Austin, Texas No...
 Read More